-Additional rules set out in Section 6.5 apply to employees who have been identified as Risk Taker (Identified Staff).
-Further information on the rules on negative performance contributions and "clawback" arrangements can be found in Section 6.7 of this report.
+In case of negative deviation of the performance from set goals (inadequate performance, inconsistent performance) the personal factor for bonus determination must be lower than 100%.
+Immoral behavior or behavior, which means a breach of the employee's contractual duties, shall also be deemed as negative deviation of the performance from set goals.
+Additional rules set out in Section 6.6 apply to employees who have been identified as Risk Taker (Identified Staff).
+Further information on the rules on negative performance contributions and "clawback" arrangements can be found in Section 6.8.